-Many rule-based update algorithms for MaxIS crucially require an existing MaxIS solution for the initial snapshot $G_0$ which is later updated as the graph structure changes.
-We mitigate this (potentially very expensive) prerequisite by utilizing a pre-training phase that efficiently produces memories for all nodes in $G_0$ and model weights that training can warm-start from.
+Update algorithms for MaxIS crucially require an existing MaxIS solution for the initial snapshot $G_0$ that is updated as the graph structure changes.
+We mitigate this (potentially very expensive) prerequisite by utilizing an initial MaxIS generation phase that efficiently produces memories for all nodes in $G_0$ and model weights that training can warm-start from.
 The idea is to build up $G_0$ one edge at a time (as a sequence of edge addition events), updating only the memories of the nodes involved in each edge addition.
 Once $G_0$ is fully constructed, estimates and corresponding losses are computed for all nodes.
-This constitutes a single epoch of pre-training; in a single pre-training run, we execute epochs until the cumulative loss has stabilized.
-After executing multiple pre-training runs with random seeds, we extract the node memories and model weights from the run with the least cumulative loss to warm-start model training.
-Thus, the model as a whole learns to first find a candidate MaxIS (pre-training) and then maintain it (training) in an entirely unsupervised manner.
+This constitutes a single epoch of this generation phase; in a single run of the generation phase, we execute epochs until the cumulative loss has stabilized.
+After executing multiple runs with random seeds, we extract the node memories and model weights from the run with the least cumulative loss to warm-start model training.
+Thus, the model as a whole learns to first find a candidate MaxIS (generation phase) and then maintain it (training phase) in an entirely unsupervised manner.

-\paragraph*{Integral Solution Generation.}
+\subsubsection{Integral Solution Generation}

-During testing and deployment, we use a simple rounding and violation removal procedure to convert the model's relaxed node estimates into a candidate MaxIS.
-Specifically, all nodes with estimates 0.5 or larger are initially included in the candidate solution; then, nodes violating independence are removed in decreasing order of number of violations until an independent set is obtained.
-Such a correction/completion procedure is a necessary part of single-shot learning methods that directly use relaxation to solve optimization problems with hard constraints \citep{Schuetz_Brubaker_Katzgraber_2022,Donti_Rolnick_Kolter_2020,Wang_Wu_Yang_Hao_Li_2022,Karalias_Loukas_2020}.
+During testing and deployment, we use a simple rounding and violation removal procedure to convert the model's relaxed node estimates into an approximate MaxIS.
+For a given snapshot $G_t$, all nodes $v$ with $p_t(v) \geq 0.5$ are initially included in the candidate solution.\footnote{Almost all estimates $p_t(v)$ are nearly-zero or nearly-one, so the threshold for inclusion could vary anywhere in $[0.25, 0.75]$ without changing the results.
+See Appendix~\ref{app:estimates} for details.} Then, the following two steps are repeated until independence is achieved: (1) compute the number of \textit{violations} for each node in the candidate solution, i.e., the number of neighboring nodes that are also in the candidate solution; (2) remove any node with the most violations.
+Such a procedure is a necessary part of single-shot learning methods that directly use relaxation to solve optimization problems with hard constraints~\cite{Karalias2020-erdosgoes,Donti2021-dc3learning,Schuetz2022-combinatorialoptimization,Wang2022-unsupervisedlearning}.